Charities – Teaching Kids to Give

-Lets start by looking at what is going on in your child’s mind.
+Let's look at what is going on in your child’s mind.
 Younger children are more apt to give partly because they do not fully understand the abstract concept of money.
-They tend to relate value to feelings.
+They relate value to feelings.
 As children, they look to adults to be able to make them feel better if they are sick, feed them if they are hungry, or fix a broken toy when sad.
 When they hear of a hungry child or an orphan in need of clothing, they place value on the child's feelings and what to "fix" it.
 After all, that is what Mommy or Daddy would do for them.
 Wouldn't it be nice if adults did this a little more often?

 On the flip side, the 16 year old has learned the value of money.
-The question is: what has she learned?
-Has money been taught as a way to satisfy her own selfish desires?
-In this case, giving the dollar to a friend is seen as a waste as it gains her nothing.
-Alternatively, has she learned that it is a tool to be used to influence and impact the world around her?
-This understanding might prompt her to give the dollar to strengthen her friendship or even make a new one.
+The question is, what has she learned?
+Is Money a way to satisfy her own selfish desires?
+In this case, giving the dollar is seen as a waste.
+It gains her nothing.
+Alternatively, is money a tool to be used to influence and impact the world around her?
+This understanding might prompt her to give the dollar to strengthen her friendship.
 These apposing views drastically change how a person will use money.

 Being the Example:

 Like it or not, most kids will inherit their understanding of money from their parents.
-This means that the example we as parents set is very important to our kids.
-If you are curious, think back to how your parents handled money.
+The example we set is very important to our kids.
+Think back to how your parents handled money.
 Are you similar in your use of money and charitable giving?
 Most of us are.
-If we want our kids to grow up knowing how to be generous with their giving then they need to see us being generous.
+If we want our kids to grow up to be generous then they need to see us being generous.
 They need to know what charities we support and why.
 They need to see how we balance our needs with others.
 Most importantly, they need to see generosity embraced as a way of life, not just an afterthought.
 In other words, which has the most value, people or money?

 Connecting with a Need:

 As important as setting an example is, most people will not give unless they understand the need.
-This is true with children as well.
-As parents, we need to help our children see and understand the needs around them.
+This is also true with children.
+We need to help our children see and understand the needs around them.
 Even at a young age kids can understand being hungry, needing clothes or shoes, or losing possessions.
 The effort is in helping them connect with these needs.
 To help them, try one of these ideas, or come up with your own:

-- Skip a meal and take a field trip to the local soup kitchen.
+- Skip a meal and take a field trip to serve in the local soup kitchen.
 Allow them to experience hunger and see how the generosity of others help feed those in need.
-You may even be able to help serve in the kitchen.

 - Take the kids grocery shopping to buy meals for an unknown family and drop the food off at your local food pantry on the way home.
-Encourage them to ask questions and to learn how many kids receive assistance from the pantry.
+Encourage them to ask questions at the pantry.

 - Take the family on an outing in winter without their coats.
 Discuss how it would be to always be cold.
-Stop by a store (Goodwill is good for this) and buy a coat or two to drop off at the local Salvation Army or United Way.
+Then stop and buy a coat or two to drop off at the local Salvation Army or United Way.

 - Spend a night in the car (or let them) then visit a local shelter.
-Take some time to find out the largest needs or needs they relate to.
+Take some time to find out their largest needs.
 Then plan a way to help.

-- Spend an evening at your local animal shelter.
-Most will let you play with the animals and tell the stories of why each is there.
+- Spend an evening at your local animal shelter learning why the animals are there.
 Shelters are also a great place to volunteer.

 The possibilities here are endless.
 The goal is to help your kids personally relate to the needs of others.
-Most of us have so much.
 We find it hard to understand how someone could be hungry, cold, or even homeless.
 Kids need to be shown that not only do these needs exist, but that they can help meet them.

 Getting them Involved:

 The easiest way to leave a legacy of generosity is to involve your children at an early age.
-Once your kids are old enough to receive or earn an allowance, have the expectation that a percentage of their earnings will be set aside for a charity.
-This will help them learn early on that you can balance giving with saving and spending.
-It is much easier to set aside money to give up front then to try and find money to give later.
-The earlier is lesson is learned the better.
+Once your kids are old enough to receive or earn an allowance, have the expectation that a percentage will be set aside for charity.
+This will help them learn to balance giving with saving and spending.
+It is much easier to set aside money to give up front then to try and find money later.
+The earlier this lesson is learned the better.

 It is important to take some time with each child and find out how they would like to use their charitable giving.
 Don’t simply take their money and have it disappear into the family's charitable giving.
 Again, make it personal for them.
 One may wish to support the local food pantry from the above field trip.
 One may wish to support the animal shelter.
 One may even desire to get involve in an international charity.
 The key is to have them involved in something they are interested in and care about.